 Aboveground and Underground Utilities: Activities for installation or maintenance of underground utilities or infrastructure that does not permanently alter the terrain, ground cover, or drainage patterns from those present prior to the construction activity.
 This exclusion includes, but is not limited to, activities to install, replace, or maintain utilities under roadways or other paved areas that return the surface to the same condition.

-Large Lot Single Family Sites: A single-family residential lot, or agricultural zoned lands, greater than or equal to 2.5 acres in size per dwelling and having a total lot impervious area of less than 10 percent.
-A total lot imperviousness greater than 10 percent is allowed when a study specific to the watershed and/or MS4 shows that expected soil and vegetation conditions are suitable for infiltration/filtration of the WQCV for a

-typical site, and the permittee accepts such study as applicable within its MS4 boundaries.
-The maximum total lot impervious covered under this exclusion shall be 20 percent.

 Non-Residential and Non-Commercial Infiltration Conditions: This exclusion does not apply to residential or commercial sites for buildings.
 This exclusion applies to applicable development sites for which post-development surface conditions do not result in concentrated stormwater flow during the 80th percentile stormwater runoff event.
 In addition, post-development surface conditions must not be projected to result in a surface water discharge from the 80th percentile stormwater runoff events.
 Specifically, the 80th percentile event must be infiltrated and not discharged as concentrated flow.
 For this exclusion to apply, a study specific to the site, watershed and/or MS4 must be conducted.
 The study must show rainfall and soil conditions present within the permitted area; must include allowable slopes, surface conditions, and ratios of impervious area to pervious area; and the permittee must accept such study as applicable within its MS4 boundaries.

-Sites with Land Disturbance to Undeveloped Land that will Remain Undeveloped: Permittees may exclude sites with land disturbance to undeveloped land (land with no human-made structures such as buildings or pavement) that will remain undeveloped after the site.
+Land Disturbance to Undeveloped Land that will Remain Undeveloped: Permittees may exclude areas with land disturbance to undeveloped land (land with no human-made structures such as buildings or pavement) that will remain undeveloped after the site.

 Stream Stabilization Sites: Permittees may exclude stream stabilization sites.